 A postnuptial agreement can serve many of the same purposes as a prenuptial agreement.
 For instance, couples often use postnups to determine who gets to keep certain property in the event of a divorce.
 They are also used to make provisions for alimony; who is responsible for marital debt such as mortgages, loans, or credit card bills; and who gets to continue living in the primary residence.

 Often, a postnup becomes necessary because the spouses were unwilling or hesitant to sign a prenup.
 In other cases, the circumstances of the marriage have substantially changed, making it desirable to have provisions that protect both partners just in case.
 For instance, one spouse has launched a business venture.
 It might be successful at the moment, but it could turn into a liability.
 A postnup can protect both spouses, regardless of whether the business succeeds or fails.

 Whatever your unique circumstances, it’s important to work out all the details of your postnuptial agreement very carefully to ensure that it is both fair and enforceable.
-The legal team at Mattis Law, A.P.C., has over four decades of family law experience.
+The legal team at Mattis Law, A.P.C., has years of family law experience.
 We work closely with our clients to understand exactly what they need and make sure that they and their families are protected.

 The truth is that sometimes couples get married too quickly, or do not wish to think about financial matters prior to marriage.
 Many couples choose to sign a contract post-marriage once they realize they have concerns regarding property or business ventures.
 Postnuptial agreements are a valid option to protect both spouses and can help to ensure a stronger marriage bond.
 To schedule a free consultation with a San Diego family law attorney, contact us today at (858) 328-4400.